lilleman ba4503b4d1

 docker compose -f compose.yml up --build -d # base config only, no source mount

-Every response carries security headers (src/http/security-headers.ts, set once per request): a strict Content-Security-Policy (the core is zero-JSscript-src 'self', no inline scripts, so an injected <script> can't run), X-Content-Type-Options: nosniff, X-Frame-Options: DENY + frame-ancestors 'none', Referrer-Policy, and — when SECURE_COOKIES=true (https) — HSTS.
-The CSP allows same-origin assets only, so a branding logo must live under /public/ (or be a data: URI); a plugin route can override any header per-response via RouteResult.headers (e.g. to ship its own JS).
+Every response carries security headers (src/http/security-headers.ts): a strict Content-Security-Policy (the core is zero-JS — script-src 'self', no inline scripts), X-Content-Type-Options: nosniff, X-Frame-Options: DENY + frame-ancestors 'none', Referrer-Policy, and HSTS when SECURE_COOKIES=true.
+The CSP allows same-origin assets only, so a branding logo must live under /public/ or be a data: URI; a plugin route can override any header per-response via RouteResult.headers.

-The first-boot bootstrap is idempotent and runs on every up — it generates the JWT signing key if absent, creates the demo admin in Kratos, and grants it the admin role plus every discovered plugin's declared permission tokens in Keto, so permission checks (and any dropped-in plugin) resolve out of the box.
-The web app waits for Kratos + Keto to be healthy and the bootstrap to finish before starting.
+The first-boot bootstrap is idempotent and runs on every up: it generates the JWT signing key if absent, creates the demo admin in Kratos, and grants it every discovered plugin's declared permission names in Keto (plus any ADMIN_PERMISSIONS), so a dropped-in plugin resolves out of the box.
+The web app waits for Kratos + Keto healthy and the bootstrap to finish before starting.
 Change the demo admin before production.

 Observability

-Logging is structured and OTLP-native, on @larvit/log (zero-dependency).
-One app logger tags every line with service.name (SERVICE_NAME, default plainpages — brand your own deployment); each request is cloned into a short-lived trace span, made ambient for the whole handler (an AsyncLocalStorage), so logs and traces correlate.
-Three explicit toggles (no NODE_ENV):
+Logging is structured and OTLP-native, on @larvit/log.
+One app logger tags every line with service.name; each request is cloned into a short-lived trace span, made ambient for the whole handler (an AsyncLocalStorage), so logs and traces correlate.
+Three explicit toggles: LOG_LEVEL, LOG_FORMAT (text dev / json prod) and SERVICE_NAME.

-Every request emits one access line (method, path — the query is dropped, it can carry tokens — status, ms, requestId); login/logout, admin writes (who-did-what), and missing-role/CSRF rejections log at info/warn, and the catch-all 500 + the Ory-unreachable re-mint at error/warn.
-An inbound W3C traceparent is adopted, so a request continues a trace started by an upstream proxy/gateway.
+Every request emits one access line (method, path — the query is dropped, it can carry tokens — status, ms, requestId); login/logout, admin writes and missing-permission/CSRF rejections log at info/warn, the catch-all 500 and Ory-unreachable re-mint at error/warn.
+An inbound W3C traceparent is adopted, continuing a trace started upstream.

-Distributed tracing — every outbound call.
-Because the request logger is ambient, all outbound HTTP — the Kratos/Keto/Hydra clients and the JWKS fetch — runs through it (tracedFetch), so each becomes a client span under the request and carries the traceparent downstream (Ory continues the same trace).
-A plugin does the same: ctx.log is its request logger and ctx.log.fetch(url) (or defaulting an upstream client to the exported tracedFetch, as the reference plugin does) traces its upstream calls too.
-The result is one trace per request spanning web → Ory/upstream.
+Distributed tracing covers every outbound call.
+Because the request logger is ambient, all outbound HTTP — the Ory clients and the JWKS fetch — runs through tracedFetch, becoming a client span under the request and carrying traceparent downstream.
+A plugin gets the same from ctx.log.fetch(url), or by defaulting an upstream client to the exported tracedFetch.

 OTLP export (off by default).
-Point OTLP_ENDPOINT at an OpenTelemetry Collector's HTTP base URI (e.g. http://otel-collector:4318) and logs and spans also export there — feed Grafana Loki (logs) + Tempo (traces), or any OTLP backend.
-OTLP_PROTOCOL selects the wire format (http/json default, or http/protobuf for collectors that only accept protobuf).
-Export is fire-and-forget — it never blocks or fails a served request, and nothing exports when the endpoint is unset (zero cost).
-A collector outage is survivable but noisy: each request's failed export writes a line to stderr (it's retried per request, not queued), so run a local collector/agent you trust.
+Point OTLP_ENDPOINT at an OpenTelemetry Collector's HTTP base URI and logs and spans export there; OTLP_PROTOCOL selects http/json or http/protobuf.
+Export is fire-and-forget — it never blocks or fails a served request, and nothing exports when the endpoint is unset.
+A collector outage is survivable but noisy: each request's failed export writes a line to stderr, so run a local collector you trust.

 JWT signing key & rotation

 The session tokenizer signs each session→JWT with an ES256 key at ory/kratos/tokenizer/jwks.json.
-The committed one is a dev throwaway (like the cookie/cipher secrets in kratos.yml) — a clean clone works; never run it in production.
+The committed one is a dev throwawaynever run it in production.
 Mint a fresh key with the bundled generator:

 docker compose run --rm -T --no-deps web node src/auth/gen-jwks.ts > ory/kratos/tokenizer/jwks.json